 1. Virgin and Child on stump, Rathkeale

-Legend has it that a female spectre which haunted the churchyard in Rathkeale, Limerick was so terrifying that all who looked upon her died soon after.
+Legend has it that a female specter which haunted the churchyard in Rathkeale, Limerick was so terrifying that all who looked upon her died soon after.
 A local man banished the ghost by slicing off her arm with his sword and praying for the rest of the night.
 In an odd coincidence in 2009, the Limerick Newsire reported that a tree stump in the churchyard contains the image of the Virgin Mary and Child, and that hundreds of visitors had come to the area to pray.

 2. Short Green Men, Galway

 Perhaps a leprechaun sighting?
-In 1992, a fifteen year old boy spied two figures, just over a meter tall, sea fishing on the Aran Islands in Galway.
+In 1992, a fifteen-year-old boy spied two figures, just over a meter tall, sea-fishing on the Aran Islands in Galway.
 The figures were each reportedly dressed in green and wearing brown shoes, and were speaking to each other in Irish before they disappeared.
-One of the small figures left behind a pipe which the 15 year old witness took possession of, although it curiously disappeared later despite being “safely” locked away.
+One of the small figures left behind a pipe which the 15-year-old witness took possession of, although it curiously disappeared later despite being “safely” locked away.

 3. Waiting Lady at Ardgillan Castle, Dublin

-In a location known as The Lady’s Stairs at Ardgillan Castle in Dublin, there have been reports of a reccurring apparition of lady, known as the Waiting Lady.
+In a location known as The Lady’s Stairs at Ardgillan Castle in Dublin, there have been reports of a recurring apparition of lady, known as the Waiting Lady.
 The phantom woman is said to be waiting for her husband, who had drowned one night, to return, leaving his wife waiting on the bridge for him.
 One version of the story says that whoever sees the Lady on Halloween night will be picked up and thrown into the ocean.